h3abionet/h3agwas/README.md

     *  see [manual](www.xzlab.org/software/GEMMAmanual.pdf)
     *  `gemma_num_cores`: if gemma is used set this up to 8
     *  `gemma_mem_req`: For 10k samples, 2 million SNPs, we needed 4GB of RAM (default : 6GB)
+    *  `gemma_mat_rel` : file contains in gemma format matrix relatdness used by gemma  (format 1, see manual), matrix must be in same order than fam file.
+Avoid computation of relatdness by pipeline.
  *  `boltlmm`: should boltlmm be used?
     *  see [manual](https://data.broadinstitute.org/alkesgroup/BOLT-LMM/)
     * if SNPs is higher than 950,000, 950,000 SNPs are chosen randomly to build the model (see --modelSnps option in bolt)